allenai/allennlp-guide/chapters/part3/fairness.md

 You can run this config file with the following CLI command: `allennlp train config.jsonnet --include-package allennlp_models -s /tmp/snli`.

-3. After just two epochs of finetuning, we can observe a considerable reduction in gender bias with respect to occupations, as measured by the `NaturalLanguageInference` bias metric on a [large dataset of neutrally-constructed textual entailment sentence pairs](https://storage.googleapis.com/allennlp-public-models/binary-gender-bias-mitigated-snli-dataset.jsonl).
+3. After just two epochs of finetuning (we chose model with highest accuracy on validation set), we can observe a considerable reduction in binary gender bias with respect to occupations, as measured by the `NaturalLanguageInference` bias metric on a [large dataset of neutrally-constructed textual entailment sentence pairs](https://storage.googleapis.com/allennlp-public-models/binary-gender-bias-mitigated-snli-dataset.jsonl).
 Even better, this comes without a noticeable difference in performance on the test set!

 To thoroughly evaluate the reduction in binary gender bias with respect to occupations, we will write an `EvaluateBiasMitigation` subcommand: